ait-aecid/logdata-anomaly-miner/docs/CONFIGURATION.rst

 Parsing
 -------

 There are some predefined standard-model-elements like *IpAddressDataModelElement*, *DateTimeModelElement*, *FixedDataModelElement* and so on.
 They are located in the python-source-tree of logdata-anomaly-miner.
 A comprehensive list of all possible standard-model-elements can be found below.
 Using these standard-model-elements it is possible to create custom parser models.
-Currently there are to methods of doing it:
+Currently there are two methods of doing it:

 1. Using a python-script that is located in */etc/aminer/conf-enabled*: